tethysplatform/tethys/docs/tutorials/google_earth_engine/part_1/plot_data.rst

       <p class="help">Change variables to select a data product, then press "Load" to add that product to the map.</p>
       {% gizmo load_button %}
       {% gizmo clear_button %}
-      <p class="help">Draw an area of interest or drop a point, the press "Plot AOI" to view a plot of the data.</p>
+      <p class="help mt-2">Draw an area of interest or drop a point, the press "Plot AOI" to view a plot of the data.</p>
       {% gizmo plot_button %}
     {% endblock %}